astriaorg/astria/charts/README.md

 ### Dev vs Prod

-All of our charts should run against both the lastest code in monorepo AND against the latest release.
+All of our charts should run against both the latest code in monorepo AND against the latest release.
 Sometimes, there are configuration changes between releases though.
 To manage this in various templates you will see the following pattern (especially in config maps and genesis files):